PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 the result-contract level, then decide separately whether each result should be retained.
 Do not change their guards or remove a sort.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Primary topology checkpoint characterization

+The last three discarded sort results were classified as the primary post-lowering baseline, guarded no-layout cleanup, and guarded final placeholder-MatMul checkpoints.
+They share the sort result schema but not their execution conditions, so the characterization requires three separate contexts and does not propose a shared wrapper.
+It passed as `2 passed in 0.55s` and was committed and pushed as `806ccc50` before production changes.

+## Primary topology checkpoint implementation

+The existing results are now retained under three phase-specific names:

+- `_primary_post_lowering_topology_stats`;
+- `_no_layout_post_reduction_topology_stats`;
+- `_final_placeholder_topology_stats`.

+Their sort calls, guards, arguments, predecessors, and successors are unchanged.
+Together with the two fallback checkpoint assignments, no direct lowerer topological-sort result is now discarded.
+The results are small, unconsumed observation dictionaries; no scan was added or removed.

+Validation completed sequentially under core-only `uv`:

+- primary checkpoint and terminal orchestration contracts:
+  `65 passed in 1.89s`;
+- affected fallback, terminal, safe-reduction, shape, and topology contracts:
+  `124 passed in 2.92s`;
+- lowerer architecture contracts: `258 passed in 18.34s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+The first architecture run found one stale expression-only AST expectation and was `257 passed, 1 failed`; after requiring `_final_placeholder_topology_stats`, it passed completely.
+No real-model conversion was needed for observation-only assignments.

+On resume, do not consume these counters to skip sorts yet.
+First inventory all phase-local observation results introduced on `fb-refactor8` and determine a single bounded diagnostics sink that does not expose internal types or retain large maps.
+Any decision to skip a graph scan must be characterized separately and must preserve cycle behavior.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.